AlienMajik/pwnagotchi_plugins/README.md

 - **Lightweight and Seamless Integration:**
   Fully compatible with Pwnagotchi for easy setup and operation.

+- **Adaptive Environment Detection:**
+   Automatically detects movement (stationary, walking, driving) using Bettercap GPS data or AP discovery rates, dynamically adjusting autotune/personality parameters for optimal performance.

+- **Multi-Band Support:**
+   Intelligent channel hopping across 2.4GHz and optional 5GHz bands for broader Wi-Fi coverage.

+- **Enhanced Stability Measures:**
+  LRU caches, heap-based data cleanup, delay caching, psutil fallback for monitoring, and watchdog with restart backoff to prevent crashes.

-## What's New in ProbeNpwn v1.3.0?
+## What's New in ProbeNpwn v1.4.0?

-This release introduces eight major enhancements that make ProbeNpwn smarter, more adaptable, and relentless in capturing handshakes:
+This release builds on v1.3.0 with major enhancements focused on mobility, stability, and performance, making ProbeNpwn even more versatile for stationary setups, walks, or drives.
+Key additions include:

 ### 1. Dual Operational Modes: Tactical and Maniac 🧠💥